|

 Through the Ashes of Empires

 Thankfully, this situation changes.
 "Days Turn Blue to Gray" features what ought to be a crushing riff that's instead hushed and made to back a pastoral interlude.
 "All Falls Down" veers from crunching metal to melancholy folk, singer Rob Flynn weirdly employing all the seductive softness of INXS's "Need You Tonight" while threatening strangulation and worse.
 The tough talkover of "Wipe the Tears" and the sub-classical guitar-fest of "Descend the Shades of Night" bring the album to a glorious conclusion.
 Machine Head still burn brightly, and Flynn, in discussing the birth-parents who discarded him, takes his rage to new levels.
 You'd think he'd be over it by now.
-Be glad he isn't.
-Dominic Wills Random 1-8 [Japanese Import]
+Be glad he isn't. —Dominic Wills

 Absolution

 Throughout, Matt Bellamy adds classical grace with his tinkling, rolling grand piano, all the while moaning and shrieking out his fear of decay, destruction and death, like a traumatised Gene Pitney.
 Indeed, aside from their classical leanings and clear kinship with the prog-rock likes of Queen and Rush (there are some outbreaks of metal here), Muse often draw on classic pop, employing lush 1960s-style arrangements.
 With "Blackout" they go even further, daring to conjure Bacharach's "Magic Moments".
-If there's a weakness here, it's that the songwriting remains inconsistent, but this is usually covered up by musicianship and studio wizardry that leave Coldplay languishing in Muse's dust.
-Dominic Wills Showbiz
+If there's a weakness here, it's that the songwriting remains inconsistent, but this is usually covered up by musicianship and studio wizardry that leave Coldplay languishing in Muse's dust. —Dominic Wills

 The Principia: Mathematical Principles of Natural Philosophy